JorgeRojo/token-baker/docs/CONTRIBUTING.md

     # Sync it with the upstream develop branch
     git merge upstream/develop

-    # Create your new branch for the feature or fix
+    # Create your new branch for the feature or fix (e.g., git checkout -b feature/123-add-new-component)
-    git checkout -b feature/your-amazing-feature
+    git checkout -b feature/your-issue-number-descriptive-name
     ```

 5.  **Make Your Changes:** Write the code for your feature or bug fix.